A breast lump is swelling, growth, or mass in the breast.

 You find a new breast lump during your monthly self-exam.

-You have nipple discharge, especially if it is bloody or pinkish (blood-tinged).
+You have nipple discharge, especially if it is bloody, clear like water, or pinkish (blood-tinged).

 Your nipple is inverted (turned inward) but normally is not inverted.